lisatran251/dna_barcoding/README.md

 * Taxonomic assignment against a reference (e.g., BOLD/NCBI-derived COI)
 * Per-sample and project summaries (tables/plots)

-> ⚠️ This README describes the typical flow.
-If your repository structure differs, adjust paths and filenames accordingly.

 ## Requirements

 * **R** ≥ 4.1